-- Many seamounts were appreciably deeper than given by authoritative sources (GEBCO, reflected in NOC-report from 2010).
-In most areas, the potential fishing areas are smaller than appreciated earlier. - Vema was completely mapped.
-Shallowest point is 21m.
+- Many seamounts were appreciably deeper than expected based on bathymetries generated by authoritative sources.
+In most areas, the potential fishing areas are smaller than previously thought. - The seamounts visited appeared as very minor "shallow" systems in the vast oligotrophic ocean area of the Southeast Atlantic. - Vema was completely mapped and the shallowest point was estimated to 21.5m.
 Vema is very different from all the other seamounts because the summit reaches into the euphotic zone.
-All others have summits in mesopelagic zone (but at variable depths). - Valdivia is very diverse and has four subareas with appreciable hills/plateaus shallower than 500-1000m.
-Other seamounts are single-summit features. - What is believed to be ancient coral framework is the dominant hard substrate (except in Schmitt-Ott), and soft sediments are biogenic, including foraminiferan deposits, pteropod shells, and coral rubble. - The SEAFO seamounts visited appear as very minor "shallow" systems in a vast oligotrophic ocean area.
+All others have summits in the mesopelagic zone (but at variable depths). - Valdivia was found to be very diverse and has four subareas with prominent hills/ plateaus shallower than 500-1000m.
+The other seamounts visited are single-summit features. - What is provisionally classified as ancient coral framework was the dominant hard substrate (except in Schmitt-Ott), and soft sediments were biogenic, including foraminiferan deposits, pteropod shells, and coral rubble.